pulumi/pulumi-hugo/themes/default/content/challenge/one-quickstart.md

 #### Step 3.
 Working with Policy Packs

-When you're using Python or Typescript, Pulumi allows you to enforce gated deployments with Policy Packs.
+When you're using Python or Typescript, Pulumi allows you to enforce gated deployments with [Policy Packs]({{< relref "/docs/guides/crossguard/configuration" >}}), which can be used locally with the free tier.
 These are a set of rules, expressed programmatically, that are executed against the resources being deployed.
 Any violation of those rules will block the deployment.
 Usually, Policy Packs are used to enforce security or cost optimization rules, but in this case we're going to use one to interact with our swag provider.

 Within your existing Pulumi program, create a new directory for your Policy Pack and navigate into it: